Director: Joia S. Mukherjee, MD, MPH

 The Harvard Medical School Department of Global Health and Social Medicine offers a Master of Medical Sciences in Global Health Delivery (MMSc-GHD).

-The MMSc-GHD combines a rigorous cross-university curriculum focused on the development of the tools needed to perform social and delivery science and policy research in resource-limited settings.
-The core component of the MMSc-GHD is a field-based mentored research project in global health.
-Students submit a master’s thesis based on this work.
-Please note that this program does not offer clinical training, and that there is neither coursework nor project work involving direct patient care.
+The MMSc-GHD is a degree-granting master's program that offers a rigorous cross-university curriculum focused on developing the tools needed to perform social and delivery science and policy research in resource-limited settings.
+The core component of the MMSc-GHD is a field-based mentored research project in global health, culminating in a master's thesis.
+We invite you to learn more about MMSc-GHD program details.

 The first cohort of students is featured in this brief video: